 2/ Getting Started: Home Checklist

-Follow these steps for setting everything up Let’s set everything up
+Follow these steps for setting everything up starting with our surroundings.

-1/ Make home safe.
 Reduce risk of falling including removing small rugs, uneven floors, add grab rails as needed.
-I could not afford for Bob to live in an environment that was not certain and stable.

-6/ Ring video doorbell.
-Let’s you make sure door is closed, see if stranger is trying to gain access, check for deliveries left outside.
+Ring video doorbell lets you make sure door is closed, see if stranger is trying to gain access, check for deliveries left outside.
 The Ring Video Doorbell winner here is the wired version which does not require recharging.
-(I wish the August smartlock could tell if the door was closed and not just that the deadbolt is locked or unlocked.)

-7/ Wireless Smart Camera.
-Keeping track of your loved one and those around them is key.
+Wireless Smart Cameras keep track of your loved one and those around them is key.
 I want to see if everything looks okay, if Bob is living well and has not fallen, and if any unexpected faces are suddenly in the house.
 Almost as valuable is sharing with every person is that the cameras are there because our priority is Bob’s safety and well-being.
-I like Canary View Indoor HD Security Camera.
+I like the affordable Wyze Cam v3.

-8/ Wireless Call Button.
-Smart Caregiver Two Call Buttons & Wireless Caregiver Pager Bob’s two story home makes it challenging to hear someone from one part of the house to another.
+Smart Caregiver Two Call Buttons & Wireless Caregiver Pager allow for easy communication no matter where Bob is at home.
+Bob’s two story home makes it challenging to hear someone from one part of the house to another.
 I want to make sure Bob and any on-duty caregiver are connected when he needs them.
 One goes on the shower wall with a pull cord in case of fall, one on his nightstand next to the new hard wire phone with lighted big buttons and a pager worn by the caregiver.
 It’s inexpensive and works like a charm.